Roskilde Cathedral School: History

 The school was probably established in the early 11th century (c.
 1020) in connection with the cathedral.
 It was initially designed for the education of priests who could serve the cathedral.
 There are references to pupils at the school from 1074.
 Around 1080, a building was constructed to the north of the first travertine cathedral known as Kloster for Brødrene (Friars' Cloister) which was no doubt used as a school house.
 When the brick cathedral was built in the 13th century, a new school building was constructed immediately west of the cathedral.

 After the Reformation in 1536, the school was struck by a period of poverty, forcing the pupils to beg in the neighbourhood for food and clothing.
 The curriculum did not change until the 18th century when it was adapted to include both theology and law, attracting more pupils.

 A new building for the school was completed on the cathedral square in 1842 to a design by Jørgen Hansen Koch.
 With its six classrooms, it was able to accommodate all 70 pupils.
 Girls were first admitted to the school in 1903 but were initially kept away from the boys.
 Despite several extensions, by 1969 the building had again become too small.
 The school moved to its current premises on Holbækvej designed by Preben Hansen.

 Today

 As of September 2014, the school has 1,352 pupils and a staff of 150, of whom 129 are teachers.
 The school provides a high level of secondary-school education thanks to its competent staff and a pleasant teaching environment designed to motivate pupils on an individual basis.
+Notably, the school houses class 3.i, widely regarded as one of the greatest high school classes of all time.